Aero-ComSci/117-traversing-turtles-OtterlyAnnoying/README.md

 ## Questions about the Activity as you work.
 ```
+N/A
 ```
 #### Description Of The App
+Creates a picture based on 6 turtles which move in a direction determined by the previous turtle, each with their own color and shape.
 `
 # Include a video of the result of the code at speed 0 or Fast.
 Be sure to make it available for me to see.
 ## For Regrades use the Feedback and @baeztheprog on your commit messages.
+<video controls src="20240927-0315-15.5487874.mp4" title="Video"></video>